ArdanaLabs/ardana-dollar/utxo-design.md

 Purpose: allow the user to deposit collateral into the system.

 Validation Rules:
-- VaultState must not have expired
+- AdminState must not be expired, AdminState Signature must be validated with `adminOperator`
 - user must have provided a total of `AddCollateralAct.amount` across all collateral utxos

 if the user has a previous UTXO with collateral, it should be consolidated